SystemsApproach/tcpcc/algorithm.rst

 It's worth noting that NewReno was documented in three RFCs published between 1999 and 2012, each one of which fixed some issues in its predecessor's algorithms.
-This is a case study in how complex it can be to understand the fine detail of congestion control algorithms, adding to the challenges of getting new algorithms into deployment.
+This is a case study in how complex it can be to understand the fine detail of congestion control (especially with respect to the subtleties of TCP's retransmission mechanism), adding to the challenge of getting new algorithms into deployment.

 4.6 TCP CUBIC